Jacqueline Marval: Career as an artist

 Also in 1913, Marval protested against the removal from the Salon d'Automne of Kees van Dongen's The Spanish Shawl, and became friends with Van Dongen, setting up her studio near his.
 Marval and Flandrin moved into 40 rue Denfert Rochereau, which was next door to Van Dongen in 1914.
 She attended his famous costumed ball in 1914.

 Marval's works began to be recognized across Europe and beyond; she exhibited in Barcelona, Liège, Venice, Zurich, Budapest, and Kyoto.

 Beginning in 1923, Marval was active in favor of the creation of modern art museums in Paris and Grenoble.
-She died at the Hôpital Bichât in Paris in 1932.
+Towards the end of her life she fell into poverty.
+Marval died of cancer at the Hôpital Bichât in Paris in 1932.
 After her death, her works were held in the Galerie Druet before it was closed in 1938 and they were sold.
 Her painting Portrait of Dolly Davis, 1925 is in the collection of the Milwaukee Art Museum.

-Stylistically, "Marval's paintings are provocative and edgy, challenging and unusual, she was an important modernist at the earliest moments of the movement."

-Les Odalisques, 1902-03

-Perhaps her most famous work, Les Odalisques, was made in 1902-03 and was first exhibited at the Salon des Indépendants in 1903.
-This painting depicts five women: three seated nude, one dressed and reclining on her elbow, and one standing, clothed and holding a tray.
-Les odalisques follows in the art historical tradition of large-scale orientalized bathing scenes, with a strong focus on the nude body and interaction between figures.

-Guillaume Apollinaire was struck by this work, and wrote in Chronique des arts in 1912 that "Mme.
-Marval has given the measure of her talent and has achieved a work of importance for modern painting.
-This strong and sensual work, freely painted and wholly personal in composition, line, and coloring, deserves to survive."

-Les Odalisques now resides within the collection of the Musée de Grenoble and was last exhibited at the Musée Paul-Dini in 2018.

-Les Odalisques was not included in the historic 1913 Armory Show, as is frequently noted in literature on the artist.
-Instead, a different work by Marval, Odalisques au miroir, 1911, was shown at the Armory Show, after an invitation by Vollard.
-Marval exhibited in the United States a number of additional times after the Armory Show.